StackAdapt Events and Conversions Destination

 })

-This is necessary when using backend SDKs but not for events sent from the frontend with analytics.js, because analytics.js automatically includes the user-agent and IP address in the event context.
+This is necessary when using backend SDKs but not for events sent from the frontend with analytics.js, because analytics.js automatically includes the user agent and IP address in the event context.

-Conversion Tracking with Reverse ETL
+Conversion tracking with Reverse ETL

 When sending past events to StackAdapt using a Reverse ETL tool, the user agent, IP address, event type, and either the page URL (for conversion trackers with URL rules), or the fields the event rules match on, must be included in your mappings.
-For example, the below mapping for a Snowflake source can be used to match a conversion tracker with an event rule that matches an action of User Registered:
+For example, the mapping for a Snowflake source can be used to match a conversion tracker with an event rule that matches an action of User Registered:

 Image showing Snowflake mapping to forward User Registered events